QueNerguy/WikiQuedia/content/I Notes/Differential Calculus I/First Order Ordinary Differential Equations.md

 ---
 # First Order Ordinary Differential Equations
+%%
 - ***First order***, because the derivatives are singular, not of a higher order.
 Equations with double derivatives ($f^"$) are called a [second order ordinary differential equation](Second%20Order%20Ordinary%20Differential%20Equations.md).
 - ***Ordinary*** because we can rewrite this equation to only depend on only a **single variable**.
 For example $s$ depends on $t$ by rewriting to
 $$
 ds = v(t)dt
 $$
+%%
+The term *ordinary* is used to differentiate from [partial differential](Partial%20Differentiation) equations[^whyorddiffeq].
+Ordinary differential equations will have a functions of a single variable only.

+[^whyorddiffeq]: Wikipedia, *Differential equation*, [link](https://en.wikipedia.org/wiki/Differential_equation#Ordinary_differential_equations).

 ### Geometrical Interpretation
 [Differential](Differentiation) equations appear often in physical models.
 They are equations where a differential form is part of the equation.
 Consider for example speed. the speed $v$ is defined as $s/t$.
 For the speed at an immediate moment we have[^defo]
 $$
 v(t) = \frac{ds}{dt}
 $$
-The equation above is an example of a *differential equation*. <br>To be precise: the above equation is a **first order separable ordinary differential equation**.
+The equation above is an example of a *differential equation*. <br>To be precise: the above equation is referred to as a **first order separable ordinary differential equation**.
 - ***First order***, because the derivative is singular, not of a higher order.
 A double derivative ($f''$) would see it called a [second order ordinary differential equation](Second%20Order%20Ordinary%20Differential%20Equations.md).
 - ***Separable***, because it is possible to bring the two variables ($s$ and $t$) to opposing sides of the equal sign by rewriting to
 $$